peterduronelly/setting-up-your-data-science-environment/README.md

 ## 7. Open Jupyter Lab

 Jupyter notebooks are your primary developent tool for writing and executing Python codes.
 (The name 'Jupyter' comes from 'Julia, Python, R'.
 Using the right environment, or 'kernel', Jupter notebooks can be used to run codes in these three languages.)
-The main feature of Jupyter notebooks is its interactive nature: you can check the interim results of your workflow, you can modify your existing codes and monitor how it works.
+The main feature of a Jupyter notebook is its interactive nature: you can check the interim results of your workflow, modify your existing codes, and monitor how it works.

 To make things a little confusing the name *Jupyter notebook* refers to both the tool (that is a notebook) and web-based application which serves as an IDE for these notebooks.
-Jupyter came out with another web-application called `Jupyter lab` (see above at Anaconda) which has additional fatures and a slightly different user interface to work with these notebooks.
+Jupyter offers  another, more recent web application called `Jupyter lab` (see above at Anaconda) which has additional fatures and a slightly different user interface.
 We recommend using Jupyter lab but the Jupter notebook application, available in the Anaconda Navigator, is also fine.

 The word *web application* should not deceive anyone.
-The Jupyter lab application runs on your laptop in your browser by essentially making your laptop as a web server.
+The Jupyter lab application runs on your laptop in your browser by using your laptop as a web server.

 Jupter notebooks can also be run using VS Code by installing the appropriate extension.
 Notebooks in VS Code, however, execute codes a little slower than in Jupyter lab so we recommend using the latter for these purposes.